Lvalder1/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-This project is your classic game of Rock, Paper, Scissors that has been created so that I could pratice my skills using Javascript.
+This project is your classic game of Rock, Paper, Scissors that has been created so that I could practice my skills using Javascript.
 The project was created using HTML, SCSS and Javascript.

 ## Runing the Project